43 Geography Trivia Questions [With Answers]

 Answer: Iran.

-Why it stumps people: The Caspian Sea and Persian Gulf feel like they belong to different regions.
-Azerbaijan, Turkmenistan, and Kazakhstan border the Caspian but not the Gulf.
-Iraq and Kuwait border the Gulf but not the Caspian.
-Iran stretches from one to the other, and most people don’t visualize its shape correctly.
+Why it trips people: The Caspian Sea and Persian Gulf feel like they belong to two different worlds.
+Azerbaijan, Turkmenistan, and Kazakhstan touch the Caspian but not the Gulf.
+Iraq and Kuwait touch the Gulf but not the Caspian.
+Iran stretches from one to the other, and the shape of Iran is something few people can draw from memory.

 Physical Geography Questions (12-22)

-Physical geography trivia on LearnClash reveals how badly our mental maps distort the actual planet.
-Mountains, rivers, oceans and deserts all carry assumptions that crumble when you check the actual numbers.
-LearnClash’s three difficulty tiers expose exactly where those blind spots cluster.
+Physical geography trivia on LearnClash shows how badly our mental maps distort the real planet.
+Mountains, rivers, oceans, deserts: each one hides an assumption that falls apart the moment you check the numbers.
+LearnClash’s three difficulty tiers pin down exactly where those blind spots cluster.
+These 11 questions all share one trait.
+They sound wrong, and they’re not.

 12. What is the longest river in the world?
 (Easy)